cheonjaeung/gridlayout-compose/README.md

 <h1 align="center">Grid Layout for Compose</h1>
 <p align="center"><i>Missing grid layout for Jetpack Compose and Compose Multiplatform</i></p>

-**This project is under development.** But if you have a great idea for implementing grid, feel free to create issue or pull request.

-## Usage

 This library contains 2 layout composable called `HorizontalGrid` and `VerticalGrid`.
 Both layout creates multiple rows and columns, but `HorizontalGrid` has fixed rows and `VerticalGrid`has fixed columns.
 The grid layout places children as a line until the number of children is smaller than